S H E L L E Y L E A C H . C O M

 1. Photos from Bon Echo Art Trips

-3. Bon Echo/Mazinaw Rock Art Project Narrative by Shelley Leach ©
+2. Bon Echo/Mazinaw Rock Art Project Narrative by Shelley Leach with Journal Entry ©

 4. Location work at Bon Echo/Sketches..etc.